betuldanismaz/betuldanismaz/README.md

 🌌 Hello there, I’m Beth 👋
 🧑‍🚀 Data Scientist | 4th-Year Computer Engineering Student

-I’m currently navigating my journey through the **data universe**, exploring how machine learning, software engineering, and intelligent systems can be used to solve **real-world problems**.
+I’m currently navigating my journey through **data science**, exploring how machine learning, software engineering, and intelligent systems can be used to solve **real-world problems**.

 🛰️ **My Mission**
 I work on **machine learning models** and data-driven systems with a clear goal: to turn raw data into meaningful insights and practical solutions.